-Document Title: CY7C1354V25/CY7C1356V25 Document Number: 38-00762 ORIG.
-OF ISSUE DATE CHANGE REV. ECN NO. DESCRIPTION OF CHANGE 2562 4/29/99 SKX 1.
-New Data Sheet \A 2681 9/10/99 SKX 1.
-Updated the BGA pinout 2.
-Added new NoBL pin 3.
-Added revision history
+Document Title: CY7C1354V25/CY7C1356V25 Document Number: 38-00762 REV. ECN NO. ISSUE DATE ORIG.
+OF CHANGE DESCRIPTION OF CHANGE 2562 4/29/99 SKX 1.
+New Data Sheet A 2681 9/10/99 SKX Updated the BGA pinout Added new NoBL pin Added revision history

 © Cypress Semiconductor Corporation, 1999.
 The information contained herein is subject to change without notice.
 Cypress Semiconductor Corporation assumes no responsibility for the use of any circuitry other than circuitry embodied in a Cypress Semiconductor product.
 Nor does it convey or imply any license under patent or other rights.
 Cypress Semiconductor does not authorize its products for use as critical components in life-support systems where a malfunction or failure may reasonably be expected to result in significant injury to the user.
-The inclusion of Cypress Semiconductor products in life-support systems application implies that the manufacturer assumes all risk of such use and in doing so indemnifies Cypress Semiconductor against all charges.
+The inclusion of Cypress Semiconductor against all charges.